qupa-project/qupa-lang.github.io/p/LangRef.md

 ## Function: Argument
 Function arguments must each have a type, and a name.
 Each argument must be delimetered by a ``,``, however there must not be a trailing ``,``.

-Type can be either a class name or an interface name.
-However if the type is filled with an interface name, then it must be marked as upgradable.

 **Syntax:**
+``type`` can be a classname, or an interface available at the current scope.
+If the type is an interface it must be marked [upgradable](#Function-Argument-Upgrade), otherwise a compilation error will occur, as an interface is not a vaild variable type.
 ```
 <type> <name>
 ```